 Things to Consider

-- As mentioned in Considerations When Importing a Word Document, it is best to use a Library designated for the import.
-In this way, you can use the Open item > Select Library option, and easily delete all imported items if you need to start over and redo an import.
+- Select Library option, and easily delete all imported items if you need to start over and redo an import.
 You may also want to clear out earlier import information added to the container item's Description: